MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Experimentation.FlightNumberLine

-Collects the list of configurations received by the client from ECS
+This event is triggered when a new Office session is started to collect the list of configurations received by the client from the Experimentation and Configurations Service.
+The data is used to ensure that flighting and configuration infrastructure is operating as designed to keep the product secure and working as expected.

 The following fields are collected:

-  - **ECSConfigs** - Comma-separated list of ECS Configs
+- **ECSConfigs** - Comma separated list of ECS Configs

+- **ExpStaleUserId** - Indicator for configurations User ID matching with session User ID

 - **LockType** - Type of FlightManager lock.

 - **TasFlightingVersion** - Version number

 - **TimeToLock** - Time between liblet initiation and FlightManager lock

 - **UnmergedConfigs** - List of configurations not merged

 ### Office.Experimentation.TriggerAnalysis